WJSoftware/svelte-router-kit/README.md

 > Hash router for Sveltekit projects

-This is an extension package of the [@svelte-router/core](https://github.com/WJSoftware/svelte-router-core) SPA router, and enables the use of the router in hash mode in Sveltekit projects.
+This is an extension package of the [@svelte-router/core](https://github.com/WJSoftware/svelte-router) SPA router, and enables the use of the router in hash mode in Sveltekit projects.

 ## Why Would I Need This?

 Sveltekit has an excellent file-based router.
 You should always stick to the built-in router for routing your application.
 However, as with every other router in existence, you can only do path routing or hash routing, but not both.

-The `@svelte-router/core` router was born to break this barrier:  This SPA router can do path and hash routing simultaneously.
+**webJose's Svelte Router** router was born to break this barrier:  This SPA router can do path and hash routing simultaneously.
 However, this is a router for SPA's and PWA's that render on the client.
 It was not designed for SSR scenarios.
 After all, Sveltekit has routing capabilities included.

 But what if you wanted to do hash routing on top of Sveltekit's path routing?
 You can today, with this router extension.